Baked Chocolate Donuts With Glaze

 Transfer batter to a piping bag (or Ziploc bag with the corner cut off) and pipe into the prepared donut pan.

-Bake in preheated oven and cool for 3-4 minutes before transferring to a cooling rack.
+Bake in preheated oven.
+Cool donuts in the pan for 3 to 4 minutes before transferring to a cooling rack.

 To make the glaze, add butter, cream, and vanilla extract to the melted chocolate.
 Mix to a smooth texture.